callum-hart/immutable-styles/docs/advancedConcepts/immutableMixins.md

 </mixins.button>
 ```

-The exampe above targets elements of type `button` that have the classes `btn disabled`.
+The example above targets elements of type `button` that have the classes `btn disabled`.

 > 💡Note: you can read more above modifier classes in the [Explicit Selectors]() guide.